29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

   columns: (280pt, 1fr),
   rows: (auto),
   gutter: 20pt,
   [Having our drive consist of only omniwheels has some advantages such as allowing for a lot more skidding and tight manoeuvering.
-However, a lack of traction wheels means our bot have less torque to push and also will be easier to push.
+However, a lack of traction wheels means our bot will have less torque to push and also will be easier to push.
 This pushing power loss can be compensated for by playing more evasively in order to outmanoeuver opponents.
 A good example of an all omniwheel drive was 9364H's bot in OU #link("https://www.youtube.com/watch?v=EMaQuOrPwew")[Pits and Parts], who additionally engineered their bot for speed and agility to control the arena and punish double zoning in that game.
 See image on right for example (This image was cropped from Pits and Parts video cited above).], grid.cell(
     colspan: 1,
     image("./imgs/IronEagles.png", width: 120%),